smaurice101/readthedocs/docs/source/lsm.rst

 This post shares a production-ready Bayesian engine for live NHL predictions (will be extended to NBA, NFL, MLB) and explains why it can outperform many "black-box" prediction tools in the market.
 The intent is to stay business-friendly while still being technically honest about what is going on under the hood.

-The motivation behind Live Sports AI
+The motivation behind PrecisionOdds AI
 =====================================

-The motivation for building this solution, `Live Sports AI <https://www.otics.ca/maadsweb/lsm/login.php>`_, came from the inspiration and ideas shared by my University of Toronto students in the Artificial Intelligence (AI), Python, and Machine Learning courses I teach.
+The motivation for building this solution, `PrecisionOdds AI <https://www.otics.ca/maadsweb/lsm/login.php>`_, (originally named Live Sport AI) came from the inspiration and ideas shared by my University of Toronto students in the Artificial Intelligence (AI), Python, and Machine Learning courses I teach.

 .. figure:: lsm9.png
    :scale: 70%